Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279: Multi-frequency total intensity maps

 \subsection{Modelling of the quasar structure and origin of the brightest jet feature}

 The Stokes $I$ maps reveal the core-jet structure of the quasar.
-To model that structure and study the distribution of the spectral index along the jet flow direction, a set of circular Gaussian components at each frequency separately was fitted to the calibrated visibility data in difmap.
-In \autoref{fig:ridge_line}, we plot the smoothed third degree polynomial curve, ridge line, connecting the peaks of the Gaussian components obtained at 22.2~GHz.
+To model that structure and study the spectral index distribution along the jet flow direction, a set of circular Gaussian components at each frequency separately was fitted to the calibrated visibility data in difmap.
+In \autoref{fig:ridge_line}, we plot the smoothed third-degree polynomial curve, ridge line, connecting the peaks of the Gaussian components obtained at 22.2~GHz.
 This curve characterises the jet trajectory projected on the sky.
 In \autoref{sec:spi_maps}, we performed a spectral index analysis to search for and identify the opaque core region, which turned out to be resolved from the jet at the highest observing frequencies.
-Besides, we determined the direction of the jet flow.
-Furthermore, we show in \autoref{tab:gauss_comp} the parameters of components at the three highest frequencies where the structure of the source is visible before aligning on the optically thin component.
+We determined the direction of the jet flow.
+Furthermore, we show in \autoref{tab:gauss_comp} the parameters of the components at the three highest frequencies where the structure of the source is visible before aligning on the optically thin component.